 A few years ago, Norway became top of everyone’s adventure hit-list.
 The dynamic landscapes, massive seasonal variety and culture of outdoor living are to blame.
 Not to mention the region’s undeniable instagram-ability.

-However in the winter this route takes on a harsher yet more serene character.
-These hikes are also only doable in the winter with an experienced guide.
-We caught up with our local guide, and he told us a little more about the Norwegian attitude to outdoor living, and how having a guide is essential to understanding your landscape.
-You can read that interview here.
+In the winter this route takes on a harsher yet more serene character.
+These hikes are also only doable in the winter with an experienced guide – essential to understanding your landscape.

 As rivers freeze up and green pastures turn to white, a real uncrowded winter adventure presents itself to those who care to look.

-You can start the route from either Bergen or Stavanger, both of which have frequent, direct connections to major UK airports including Manchester, Gatwick, Heathrow and Aberdeen via Norwegian and SAS airlines.
+You can start the Discovery Route from either Bergen or Stavanger, both of which have frequent, direct connections to major UK airports including Manchester, Gatwick, Heathrow and Aberdeen via Norwegian and SAS airlines.

 To hit all three spots, you’ll need to hire a car for a driving experience like no other.
-Here’s some information on driving in the Norwegian winter.
+Here’s some tips.

 - Like most European countries, drive on the right-hand side of the road.